 - Chill the dough 30 minutes to one hour in the refrigerator before baking.
 This allows the butter to firm up again which results in a flatter, chewier cookie.
 Room temperature butter will make a thinner, crisper cookie.

 - You can also freeze the cookie dough.
 This is what I most often do.
 This way you can take a few out at a time and bake them.
 The method for freezing is, scoop all the cookies out using a spring release scoop.
 Place balls of dough on waxed paper or parchment paper on a pan that will fit into your refrigerator.
 After the dough is chilled and firm, you can then transfer them to a zip-top freezer bag.
 Store up to 4 weeks frozen.

 - To bake frozen Triple Layer Chocolate Cookies, remove from oven and place on a cookie sheet 10 to 15 minutes before baking.
 Bake as directed below.
 For a large scoop, bake 17 minutes.
 For a small scoop, bake 12 to 13 minutes.
-Of course these are soft baked, chewy cookies.
+Of course, these are soft-baked, chewy cookies.
 Bake them to your liking.
-If you like them more crunchy, bake a couple minutes longer.
+If you like them more crunchy, bake a couple of minutes longer.

 - 2 teaspoon vanilla extract

 - 1 - 16 ounce contianer prepared vanilla frosting

 - 1 and 1/4 cups crispy rice cereal

 - 2 to 3 tablespoon milk